khakhalin/notes/01_Tools_and_Logistics.md

 **Advice on ML projects:**
 * [[ml_lore]] - a collection of rules of thumb about everything Deep Learning (which defaults to pick etc.)

+Other #lifehack s
+* [[Clear2019zettelkasten]] - how to properly create and support this knowledge base

 # Python

 **References:**